TheFishEy/TheFishEy/README.md

 <br><br>

 Hi!
-I'm Patrick, a 3rd year Computer Science student at Cal Poly Pomona with a focus on Backend Engineering and System Design.
+I'm Patrick Hung, a 3rd year Computer Science student at Cal Poly Pomona with a focus on Backend Engineering and System Design.
 When I'm not coding, you can find me watching anime, playing basketball, building keyboards, and playing in Marvel Rivals esports.
 </div>
 <br><br>